survivejs/webpack-book/manuscript/handling_styles/04_linting.md

 ## stylelint-webpack-plugin

-[stylelint-webpack-plugin](https://www.npmjs.com/package/stylelint-webpack-plugin) is an alternative way to achieve the same result.
+[stylelint-webpack-plugin](https://www.npmjs.com/package/stylelint-webpack-plugin) is an alternate way to achieve the same result.
 Its greatest advantage over the setup above is that it will follow possible `@import` statements you might have in your styling.

 ## Conclusion

 After these changes, we have linting for our styling in place.
-Now you can catch at least the most obvious CSS related problems.
+Now you can catch at least the most obvious CSS-related problems.